MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 C | dorsal neural spine | Isolated neural arch and spine from a dorsal vertebra.
 Q/R | dorsal centra | Conjoined consecutive pair of dorsal vertebral centra.
 Z | semi-prepared jacket | Difficult-to-interpret set of bones, almost certainly vertebral processes.
-N | ?scapula | Two pieces of uninformative flat bone.
+N | scapula | Three pieces of mostly uninformative flat bone.
 O | ?coracoid | Flat, subcircular piece of bone.
 M | ?pubis | Portion of a bone with a complex shape.
 L | long-bone fragment | Portion from the shaft of a limb bone, both ends missing.